yusufozturk/panther/docs/gitbook/log-analysis/rules/README.md

 def rule(event):
   if 'admin-panel' in event.get('request') and event.get('status') == 200:
     return True
   return False
 ```

 In the `rule()` body, returning a value of `True` indicates an alert should send.
 Returning a value of `False` indicates the log is not suspicious.

-### Rule Deduplication
+### Alert Deduplication

-Alerts group together all events that matched a rule for the period configured in the rule settings.
-By default, this deduplication is based on `default:RuleID` over the period of 1 hour.
+To avoid a flood of alerts, events are grouped together within a given time period and associated with a single `alertID`.

+By default, events are merged by the key `defaultDedupString:${RuleID}` over a period of `1h`.
+Each of these options are fully configurable.

+{% hint style="warn" %}
+The deduplication string is limited to `1000` characters and will be truncated if it goes over.
+{% endhint %}

-To modify the merge logic, you can use the `dedup()` in your rule body:
+To modify the merge key, use the `dedup()` function in your rule body.
+The same parsed log `event` is passed into this function, and you may use any logic desired to return the `dedupString`.
+If a Falsy value is returned from `dedup()`, then the default string will be used.

+The `dedupPeriodMinutes` may be set to either `15m`, `30m`, `1h`, `3h`, `12h`, or `24h`.

+To keep with the previous example, all events will merge on the requested webpage:

 ```python
 def dedup(event):
   return event.get('request', '').split(' ')[1]
 ```

-In this example, all alerts will merge on the requested page of `/admin-panel/`.

-The merging period is also configurable an can be set to:
-* 15m
-* 30m
-* 1h
-* 3h
-* 12h
-* 24h

 ### Alert Titles

-Alert titles, sent to our destinations, are by default `New Alert: #{Rule Description}`.
+Alert titles, sent to our destinations, are by default `New Alert: ${Rule Description}`.
 To override this message, use the `title()` function:

 ```python
 def title(event):